ducktown/duckietown.org/classes/2017/17-ETHZ/index.md

 - _**This site will no longer be updated until the end of the course (end of December 2017)**_

-Regular updates will instead be provided on the class diary pages in the [Duckiebook](http://purl.org/dth/booktitle).
+Regular updates will instead be provided on the class diary page in the [Duckiebook](http://purl.org/dth/booktitle).
 See: [ETHZ class diary](http://purl.org/dth/ETH-journal)

 -----------------------